CordlessWool/website/content/en/blog/20250620-when-waterfall-project-management-makes-sense.md

   - blog
 ---

-# When Does Waterfall Still Make Sense?
-The Honest Decision Guide
+# Stop the Agile Hype: When Waterfall Actually Delivers Better Results

 "Waterfall is dead" - you hear this in every Agile workshop.
 But then you sit with your next project and wonder: Does iterative development really make sense here?
 Or does it just lead to endless discussions and scope creep?